 We live in a time where people treat their ancestors with absolute disregard or disrespect.
 We despise their traditions and rituals.
 We find everything they introduced bizarre or horrifying.
-And those who still follow their beliefs or perform some of their rituals are disparaged by the urban class and treated like the uncivilised type or the downright savages.
-But the truth remains that all these practices–despite how funny or scary they look– they once served a purpose.
+And those who still follow their beliefs or perform some of their rituals are disparaged by the urban class and tagged uncivilised or downright savages.
+But the truth remains that all these practices despite how funny or scary they look, once served some purposes.
 They made great warriors out of average men.
 They groomed loyal wives and respectful children.
-They determined great leaders, and, at the same time, formed a basis of whom we are in right now.
+They determined great leaders and at the same time, formed a basis of whom we are right now.
 And that’s why I won’t hesitate to call for a round of accolade to those who still revere our ancestors and are not ashamed of their own culture.
-In fact, if you thought that all these practices were long blown by the wind, here are 6 African tribes and their horrifying practices (according to you), that is willing to soil their image, but make our ancestors proud: See Also: 5 Most Powerful African Kings of Ancient History
+In fact, if you thought that all these practices were long blown by the wind, here are 6 African tribes and their horrifying practices (according to you), that is willing to soil their image, but make our ancestors proud:

 1. The Maasai in Kenya and Tanzania — Female Genital Mutilation